BUZZ-Blimps/CatchingBlimp/Summer2023/README.md

-# :tada: Welcome to the new ROS2 MicroROS integrated blimp V8! :tada:
+# :tada: Welcome to the new ROS2 MicroROS integrated Blimp V8! :tada: